kabouzeid/nvim-lspinstall/README.md

 The language servers are installed *locally* into `stdpath("data")`, you can use `:echo stdpath("data")` to find out which directory that is on your machine.

+Refer to my [blog post](https://ka.codes/posts/nvim-lspinstall) in case you are wondering why you wouldn't just use your system's package manager for this.

 ## Installation
 Via [Vim-Plug](https://github.com/junegunn/vim-plug)